top of page

 Marvelling at a wonderchicken and having as long as they wanted to play on the interactive games at the Birds: Brilliant and Bizarre exhibition

-Holding a tortoise shell and actually holding real dinosaur fossils and guessing what they are
+Holding a tortoise shell and real dinosaur fossils and guessing what they are

-Making nature theme Easter bonnets and other crafts
+Making nature themed Easter bonnets and other crafts

 7:50am: Arrive and join short queue outside museum